CoolDrinELiu/cdplayer-copycat-of-jing.fm-/README.md

 # cdplayer-copycat-of-jing.fm-

-A funyy thing that I noticed is, if you put
+A funny thing that I noticed is, if you put

 .rt{